What is Ashwagandha

 Our Brain Maintain is a super-concentrated, powerful food supplement for the brain - a natural nootropic and nutritional cognitive enhancer and more

 Brain Maintain contains over 24 herbal ingredients!
-Contains no added: artificial colors, flavorings, preservatives, gluten, sugar, wheat or yeast and suitable for vegetarians.
+It contains no added: artificial colors, flavorings, preservatives, gluten, sugar, wheat or yeast and suitable for vegetarians.

 Majdi Shahein | Naturopathic Doctor and a Detox Specialist with Detoxification Works ®